nathangur/Video-Compressor/README.md

 ## Usage

 The video compressor will check a video file for a date format such as year -> month -> day.
 Once the date has been parsed, a new folder will be created where you selected the video file to be converted called "compressed".
-The monthy and the day will then be taken to make a new folder that is month -> day.
+The date will then be taken to make a new folder that is year -> month -> day.

 There is an option to keep the original files.
 If selected (on by default) the original files will be moved from the selected folder into a new folder called "originals" and organized by the date.
 If this option is not selected, the original files will be deleted after being compressed.